Car Insurance by Zip Code – Why Location Matters

 Car insurance companies use a lot of different factors to come up with the rate you pay for a car insurance policy.
 Details like whether you’re married, if you own your home, if you have good or poor credit, and your claim history all contribute positively or negatively to the policy premium.

-But the one factor that has the biggest impact on car insurance rates is the zip code on your car insurance policy.
+But the one factor that has one of the biggest impacts on car insurance rates is the zip code on your car insurance policy.

 Where you live, or more accurately your zip code, helps car insurance companies predict the likelihood of them having to pay a claim.
 This is called underwriting, and it is used by every insurance company to help ensure they earn a profit.